Frequently Asked Questions:

 When is the Museum closed?

 The Museum is closed on the following holidays: New Year’s Day, Easter, Independence Day, Thanksgiving, and Christmas.
 We also close early on Christmas Eve.
 Every September, we are closed for a week for annual maintenance.
-We are closed on Mondays during the fall and winter months—see our hours page for more information.
+We are closed on Mondays when school is in session—see our hours page for more information.

 Where can we enjoy a snack or lunch?